Introduction

 Generator Comprehensions

-Generators return a generator object that produces elements.
+Generators return an object that produces elements.
 The syntax is:

 (expression for element in iterable if condition)